Author’s note: This article originally appeared for another website I write for, www.thathashtagshow.com and originally appeared on May 8th.

 The R40 Tour in 2015 was their last, and featured songs from across their multi-decade catalog.
 It was great, for certain, but it needed more oomph in my opinion.
 So now, let’s turn their final set list on it’s ear and speculate on what it should have been!

-In writing this piece, I have the benefit of already knowing the songs they chose for the last-ever live Rush performance.
-It was good.
-However, there were some tunes I would rather hear than the ones they ended up choosing.
-First, let’s dive in to that final show and see what they played.
+In writing this piece, I have the benefit of already knowing the songs they chose for the last-ever live Rush performance, and it was tremendous.
+However, everyone has an opinion.
+There were some tunes I would rather have heard than the ones they ended up choosing.
+First, let’s dive in to that final show set and see what they actually played.

 Rush’s Final On-stage Performance

 On August 1, 2015, Rush took the stage for the final time at the Los Angeles Forum.
 That’s not to say the individual musicians never played again.
 I have zero doubt the requests for special guest performances poured in from everywhere.
+I was particularly fond of Geddy Lee performing with Yes! at their rock and roll hall of fame induction.
+Alex Lifespan jamming with the Trailer Park Boys was great, too.
 Other bands and musicians adored Rush.
 Many of them wouldn’t be where they were/are if not for our trio of pioneer prog-rockers.

 In that final show, they left nothing on the table and ground out a 26-song show that included tunes they rarely played live over their 40+ year touring career.
 Here’s the last show set list:

 The Anarchist, Headlong Flight, Far Cry, The Main Monkey Business, One Little Victory, Animate, Roll the Bones, Distant Early Warning, Losing It, Subdivisions.